|

 Review of Operations

-earned profit of Rs.
-0.61 lakhs (before comprehensive income) as against profit of Rs.
+occurred Loss of Rs.
+20.18 lakhs (before comprehensive income) as against profit of Rs.

 Dividend